Heavy traffic and heavy tails for the maximum of a random walk: Introduction and statement of the results

 Let us turn now to the case of $a\to 0$.
-This case is very interesting from the point of view of queueing theory as it describes the behaviour of a system in heavy traffic.
-There is a large volume of literature examining this case.
-These studies were initiated by Kingman \cite{K61}, who considered the case when $|X^{(a)}|$ has an exponential moment, proved that for fixed $x$,
+This case is important and interesting from the point of view of queueing theory as it describes the behaviour of a system in heavy traffic.
+There is a large volume of literature examining this case for a single-server queue and networks of queues.
+These studies were initiated by Kingman \cite{K61}, who considered the case when $|X^{(a)}|$ has an exponential moment and proved that for fixed $x$,